This Home Design is Perfect for Narrow Lots and Tiny Homes

 Top: Classic shotgun house in the Camelback style with a garage attached to its side (photo credit: UptownShotgunCamelbackGarage by Infrogmation under license CC BY 2.5).
 Bottom: Not exactly the typical shotgun, but this delightful 2-story Bungalow that is only 24 feet wide follows the same concept and has some similar features: narrow footprint on a narrow lot, roof overhang with a gable above, small covered porch, short front yard, and a second floor with the master suite.
 Check out the floor plans below (Plan #115-1371)

 4. Side Gallery Shotgun

-In this design, the entrance is through a side door set under the eave line of the roof; or a side porch extending the length of the house.
+In this design, the entrance is through a side door set under the roof's eave line or a side porch extending the length of the house.
 The small door works as a passageway to the kitchen or the rear of the house without going into the front parlor.

 5. North Shore Shotgun

 Named North Shore because most were built on the North Shore of New Orleans as summer vacation homes for the wealthy, these shotgun homes have wide verandas on three sides.